-Policies and guidelines for the administration of all financial aid are established according to federal and state law by a financial aid committee and published in the Financial Aid Policies and Procedures Manual.
+Policies and guidelines for the administration of all financial aid are established according to federal and state law.
 Applicants complete an information form, Free Application for Federal Student Aid, and furnish documentation needed to verify eligibility.
 More information on the application process may be obtained in the Financial Aid Office.

-The Financial Aid Office will assist students, where possible, with access to financial support offered by federal agencies (U.S. Department of Education-Pell Grants, Department of Veterans' Affairs), other state and local agencies and local organizations (scholarships).
-Financial Aid personnel are available daily to assist students with financial aid needs and requests.
-The Financial Aid Coordinator is also the liaison for all local agencies.
+The Financial Aid Office will assist students, where possible, with access to financial support offered by federal agencies (U.S. Department of Education - Pell Grants, Department of Veterans' Affairs), other state and local agencies and local organizations (scholarships).

-JOB TITLES AND DESCRIPTIONS
+JOB TITLES